marun790/docker/README.md

  Commends 							        |  Discription
 ----------------------------------------------------------------------|---------------------------------
-docker ps -a								|to list all image docker image build . -t arun-employee:0.0.01				|to build image docker image ls							|list all image docker rmi arun-employee:0.0.01					|to remove image
+docker ps -a								|to list all containers docker image build . -t arun-employee:0.0.01				|to build image docker image ls							|list all image docker rmi arun-employee:0.0.01					|to remove image